Kimberly M. Nelson, PhD, MPH

 Biography

 Kimberly M. Nelson, PhD, MPH earned her MPH in epidemiology from the University of Washington (UW) and a PhD in clinical psychology also from UW.
-She also completed a fellowship at the Fordham University Research Ethics Training Institute.
+She is also faculty of the Fordham University Research Ethics Training Institute.
 Having both a public health and psychology background, Dr. Nelson’s research focuses on understanding and intervening on psychological and structural determinants of health inequities with a particular focus on sexual health inequities among marginalized adolescents and adults.
 Additionally her work focuses on the ethical and legal issues involved in sexual health research and interventions with adolescents and ways to use technology effectively and ethically for data collection and health promotion interventions.

 Other Positions